FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 == Filtering

-Thanks to the convolution theorem of the Fourier transform, the action of a LTI system of impulse response $h$ on a signal $x$ is :
+Thanks to the convolution theorem of the Fourier transform, the action of an LTI system with impulse response $h$ on a signal $x$ is:
 $
     y(t) & = (h*x)(t) \
   hat(y) & = hat(h) thin hat(x) thin,
 $
-where $hat(h)$, the Fourier transform of $h$ is called the transfert function.
+where $hat(h)$, the Fourier transform of $h$, is called the transfer function.

-We called the action of these LTI systems as a _Filtering_ of the input signal.
-It is important to understand that filters  acts on each frequencies independently.
-We can study the transfert function of filters either to understand their effect on signals or to design filters with specific frequency response.
+We call the action of these LTI systems _filtering_ of the input signal.
+It is important to understand that filters act on each frequency independently.
+We can study the transfer function of filters either to understand their effect on signals or to design filters with specific frequency response.
 This is widely used in signal processing, communications, control systems, and many other fields.
-This study generaly amounts to study modulus and phase of the transfert function as a function of frequency:
+This study generally amounts to studying the magnitude and phase of the transfer function as a function of frequency:
 $
   h(ν) = abs(hat(h)(ν)) thin e^(j thin φ(ν)) thin,
 $